 By Cricket from Parkton, NC

 I have stored receipts and manuals in a file cabinet drawer for many years.
 Binders are a good idea if you don't have a file drawer, but can find shelf space for them.
-A binder (or two) with pocket pages or page protectors can accommodate most manuals.
+A binder with pocket pages or page protectors can accommodate most manuals.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.